jordankettles/StocktakeCloud/README.md

 ### Destroying VMs

-After making changes to the source code you might want to restart a specific rather than all three VMs to test your changes.
+After making changes to the source code you might want to restart a specific instance rather than both VMs to test your changes.
 To do so, use the following commands:
 - `vagrant destroy [name]`
 - `vagrant up [name]`